IIED-org/IIED-main/docroot/modules/contrib/google_tag/README.md

    deployed.

-   NOTE: Snippet files will only be recreated on cache rebuild if the 'Recreate snippets on cache rebuild' setting is enabled (this is the default).
+   NOTE: Snippet files will only be recreated on cache rebuild if the 'Recreate snippets on cache rebuild' setting is enabled (this setting is disabled by default).
 A cache rebuild can be triggered from the command line using drush or from the site performance administration page.

- * Enable debug output on the module settings page to display the result of each snippet insertion condition in the message area.
+- Enable debug output on the module settings page to display the result of each snippet insertion condition in the message area.
 Modify the insertion conditions as needed.